What has changed?

 - prepare for the eventual replacement of the hard copy mine record book with online mine records.

 Where do appointments fit into the site operation structure?

 Appointments are made and recorded at the site operation (SG) level.
-An appointee may be appointed for multiple SG within and combined operation (CO) for appointments limited to a single mine.
-Permission may be granted for an appointment to be made across multiple CO per the Mines Safety and Inspection Act 1994 (MSIA).
+An appointee may be appointed for multiple SGs within a combined operation (CO) for appointments limited to a single mine.
+The Registered Manager (RM) will be appointed for all SGs within a CO.
+Permission may be granted for an appointment to be made across multiple COs per the Mines Safety and Inspection Act 1994 (MSIA).

-A Registered Manager (RM) who has been granted permission to make appointments on behalf of the Principal Employer, may only do so for each SG they are appointed for.
+A RM who has been granted permission to make appointments on behalf of the Principal Employer, may only do so for each SG they are appointed for.

 Who can enter the appointment information into SRS?

 The principal employer or registered manager can notify the department of a statutory appointment, or a person acting on their behalf.